 I’m Ken Lindblom.
-I’ve spent my life and almost all my energy in the field of education.
-I’m now a teacher educator, currently Associate Professor and Director of English Teacher Education at Stony Brook University, SUNY.
+I’ve spent my life and almost all my energy in teaching and higher education administration.
+I’m now Professor of English at Stony Brook University, SUNY.
 I began my career at Columbia High School in East Greenbush, NY (1988-92); was a full-time doctoral student and part-time writing & English instructor at Syracuse University (92-96).
 I directed the Mid-State Teacher Center in Verona, NY (96-97), and then became an assistant professor of English at Illinois State University in Normal, IL (97-2003) before I moved to Stony Brook.
-I was editor the National Council of Teachers of English’s English Journal (2008-2013), and am now on the executive board of the Conference on English Education.
-I’m also a strong unionist (member of the executive board of the United University Professions, UUP (NYSUT)), and I am an associate dean; thus, riding the borders of management and labor.
+I was editor the National Council of Teachers of English’s English Journal (2008-2013), and was on the executive board of the Conference on English Education (2014-2018).

-The opinions expressed in my blog are my own and do not necessarily represent the views of Stony Brook University, NCTE, UUP, or any other group of which I am a member.
+The opinions expressed in my blog are my own and do not necessarily represent the views of Stony Brook University, SUNY, NCTE, or any other group of which I am a member.